 Database reckless modifications.
 ROLLBACK and COMMIT cure.

-One day you might be forced to do modifications on live database and accidentially delete/update all records in table instead of specified in where statement.
-It happened to me in a past it might happen to you too.
-Usually you think that world is over.
-Then you remember about backup, but still there is a possibility that some data would be lost forever.
-Always make sure to email your records to yourself with a trusted email service provider for further back up.
-The best solution is as usual prevention of disaster.
+One day you might be forced to run some T-SQL scripts on a production database and accidentally delete/update all records in a table instead of specified in a where statement.
+It happened to me in the past it might happen to you as well.
+Usually, you think that the world is over.
+Then you remember about backup, but still, there is a possibility that some data would be lost forever.
+The best solution is as usual prevention of a disaster.

-There is a reason why SSMS Tools pack by default creates for new queries:
+There is a reason why SSMS Tools pack by default creates the new queries:

 BEGIN TRAN